avine/ns-logger/README.md

 [MyNamespace] Error visible
 ```

-### Check whether a logger level is enabled
+### Check whether a level is enabled

-By checking the `enabled` readonly property, you can determine whether or not a logger level is enabled.
+By checking the `enabled` readonly property, you can determine whether or not a level is enabled.

 ```js
 import { getLogger } from 'ns-logger';